 The Fund may invest, in the aggregate, up to 15% of its net assets in illiquid securities.
-Illiquid investment is any investment may not reasonable be expected to be sold or disposed of in current market conditions in seven calendar days or less without the sale of disposition significantly changing the market value of the investment.
+Illiquid investments are investments that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment at approximately the value ascribed to it by the Fund.
 These securities include securities which are restricted for public sale, securities for which market quotations are not readily available, and repurchase agreements maturing or terminable in more than seven days.
-Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended, and as adopted by the SEC may be treated as liquid if they satisfy liquidity standards established by the Company's Board of Directors (the "Board" or the "Directors").
+Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended (the "1933 Act"), and as adopted by the SEC may be treated as liquid if they satisfy liquidity standards established by the Company's Board of Directors (the "Board" or the "Directors").
 The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly, the Board will monitor their liquidity.
 The Board will review pertinent factors such as trading activities, reliability of price information, and trading patterns of comparable securities in determining whether to treat any such securities as liquid, for purposes of foregoing the 15% test.
 To the extent the Board treats such security as liquid, temporary impairment of trading patterns of such securities may adversely affect the Fund's liquidity.